docksal/ci-agent/README.md

 A public or private channel in Slack, e.g. `SLACK_CHANNEL #project-name-bots`

-## Slack notifications

 ### Usage

 `slack 'message' ['#channel'] ['webhook_url']`

 Channel and webhook url can be passed via environment variables.
-See below.
+See above.

 ### Limitations